310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 ## Translation Notes

 [^1]: Mitsuru is roommates with Midori (along with Ibara and Tsumugi).
-[^2]: In Japanese, the names are as follows: Kuma-gon, Namake-san, Arumajirou, Kiwi, Kamohasshi.
-Because it's unclear which animal some of them are, I decided to give them an English equivalent name.
+[^2]: In Japanese, the names are as follows: Kumagon, Namakesan, Arumajirou, Kiwi, Kamohasshii.
+Because it's unclear which animal some of them are if left in Japanese, I decided to give them an English equivalent name.
+All these mascots can be seen in the <a href="https://www.youtube.com/watch?v=nwJ7qtWlNgM" target="_blank">MV</a> of this event.
 [^3]: This title is mentioned in <a href="/idol_story/midori_1" target="_blank">Midori's Idol Story 1</a>, too.
 [^4]: A reference to the event story <a href="/ninja_clan" target="_blank">Ninja Clan</a>.
-[^5]: What Midori loves is called <em>yuruchara</em> in Japanese (<em>yuru</em> meaning “loose,” but since it's a bit odd to say that in English, it has been translated to “soft”). <em>Yuruchara</em>'s defining features are that they have very peculiar designs, ranging from bizarre-cute to adorkable, as well as being used all across Japan for PR purposes, in companies, prefectures, etc… And Midori personally loves the designs that are most odd-looking and vague.
+[^5]: What Midori loves (and is currently trending) is called <em>yuruchara</em> in Japanese (<em>yuru</em> means “loose,” “soft,” “lax,” etc). <em>Yuruchara</em>'s defining features are that they have very peculiar designs, ranging from bizarre-cute to adorkable, as well as being used all across Japan for PR purposes, in companies, prefectures, etc… And Midori personally loves the designs that are most odd-looking and vague.
-[^6]: The <em>yuru</em> comes from <em>yuruchara</em>, the bizarre-looking mascots that Midori loves so much. <em>Yuru</em> was combined with <em>seitai</em>, which can be translated to “Soft/Loose/Mascot Star Squad” (depending on how you want to interpret the word <em>yuru</em> here).
+[^6]: The <em>yuru</em> comes from <em>yuruchara</em>, the bizarre-looking mascots that Midori loves so much. <em>Yuru</em> was combined with <em>seitai</em>, which can be translated to “Soft/Lax/Mascot Star Squad” (depending on how you want to interpret the word <em>yuru</em> here).